Galaxy (computational biology)

 Galaxy is an open-source scientific workflow system designed to make research accessible, reproducible, and transparent.
 Originally developed for computational biology, Galaxy has evolved into a domain-agnostic framework utilized across various scientific disciplines.
-Some examples include: data science, microbiology, medical research, neuroscience, virology and outbreak detection, food safety, wastewater tracking and antibiotic resistance, long-read and high-throughput genomic sequencing, bioinformatics, and other scientific disciplines.
+Some examples include data science, microbiology, medical research, neuroscience and virology.

-For many computational biology processes, Galaxy accommodates scientists from newcomers to professionals.
-It supports code-free workflow development, GUI workflow visualization as well as command-line interface access, scheduled jobs, and cloud infrastructure management.
-It supports data persistence and data publishing to facilitate collaboration.
-The freely hosted services of UseGalaxy (United States, EU, and Australia) support a global community of over 500,000 registered users through the Galaxy Hub which holds events, an annual conference, and hundreds of free online tutorials at the Galaxy Training Network.
+Galaxy includes supports code-free workflow development, GUI workflow visualization as well as command-line interface access, scheduled jobs, and cloud infrastructure management.
+It supports data persistence and data publishing to facilitate collaboration, reaching a global community of over 500,000 registered users.

 Use

 Use areas

 Galaxy was originally written for biological data analysis, particularly genomics.
 Tools on the platform are used for gene expression, genome assembly, epigenomics, transcriptomics, and host of other disciplines, in the life sciences.
 The wide set of available tools has been greatly expanded over the years because the platform is domain agnostic and can be applied to any scientific domain as a general bioinformatics workflow management system.
 For example, Galaxy servers and tools exist for image analysis, machine learning and AI, computational chemistry and drug design, spaceflight and astronomy, cheminformatics, proteomics, social science, and linguistics.